The COVID-19 Vaccine and Pregnancy: What You Need to Know

-Can I get COVID-19 from the coronavirus vaccine?
+Can I get COVID-19 from the vaccine?

-Can COVID-19 be severe in pregnant women?
+Can COVID-19 be severe for people who are pregnant?

-- Co-morbidities (health conditions that may contribute to death) as well as several racial and socioeconomic factors increase the risk of severe COVID-19.
+- Comorbidities (health conditions that may contribute to death) as well as several racial and socioeconomic factors increase the risk of severe COVID-19.

 As always, be sure to talk to your obstetrician about care considerations that are specific to you.